Ben435/learning-hotwire/README.md

 **The Good**

 * Its really simple, learn it real quick
-* Combined with server-rendered templates, its incredibly quick
+* Combined with server-rendered templates, its incredibly performant for first-load
 * The problems it wants to fix, it fixes effectively

 **The Bad**